uber/uber-poet/README.md

 * `multisuite.py`, which generates all module configs, builds them, records how long they take to build into a CSV and outputs it's results to a directory passed in the command line.
 Essentially a benchmark test suite.
 Can take several hours to run depending how many lines of code each app takes.

 This app was architected so other languages, graph generators or build systems wouldn't be much work to add.
 Theoretically you could extend this app to generate java gradle android apps with the same [dependency graph types](docs/layer_types.md).

-## Project Status

-This project is stable and being incubated for long-term support.

 ## How to Install / Dependencies